 KELLI: We all know that instant money in business lets you get other wonderful things done.

 JILLYN: Agreed.
 So, now that you know why you need the analytics, what can you do with the information once you have it?

 What Can You Do with Them?

 KELLI: So, once you have the information you will know your most popular post and you can create more of what people want and are reading.
-Then you won’t waste your time creating content that no one looks at and you don’t wanna waste your time, you’re busy!
-You wanna be able to put out what people are looking at.
+Then you won’t waste your time creating content that no one looks at and you don’t want to waste your time, you’re busy!
+You want to be able to put out what people are looking at.
 You can also go into greater detail with the popular posts.
 You can do a follow-up post with more current information and you can just really get down to what your readers find the most interesting.

 KELLI: Exactly.
 The other thing that you can do is repurpose the content.
 When you showcase your popular content in a new way it will do wonders for your reach and we’re actually going to go more into repurposing content in the next month on a new episode.

 JILLYN: I’m looking forward to that one.
 The other thing about repurposing content is that it can give you opportunities to capture more leads.
 So, you get something of value and because of the analytics, you can see what’s of value on your site.

 KELLI: Exactly, and then another thing that you can do is if you have a lot of content that isn’t scoring well but combined it kind of scores pretty well, you can just combine it to something that people will really, really enjoy and then you can also get rid of the outdated content on your website and by cleaning the outdated content you’re going to increase your websites speed which everyone wants, and also getting rid of content that isn’t popular will help you highlight the highest quality content.
 And if all of your content is the highest quality then everyone will love your website that much more.